We all want to be happy. To feel content in life. But what does that mean? What is true happiness? Is there even such a thing?

 It's easy to dismiss at the time, and be caught up in your thoughts about how boring or uncomfortable it all is.
 The challenge is to pull back from those thoughts and see the moment for what it is.
 It can completely change your perspective.
 And how it leaves you feeling.

 I know I keep harping on about mindfulness.
-But seriously, it's where much happiness can be felt if we can bring this practice into our daily life.
+But seriously, it's where much happiness can be felt if we can bring this practise into our daily life.
 Mindfulness isn't a new concept.
-It originated in Eastern meditation and has been practised for many years.
+It originated in Eastern meditation and has been practised for years.
 So it's not just a fad, even though it's spoken about everywhere lately.